 What Are the World Bank and the International Monetary Fund?

-What is the World Bank?
-What is the IMF?
-In this free resource, learn more about the two institutions that undergird global development and the international monetary system.
+What's the difference between the World Bank and the IMF?
+Understand two institutions that undergird global development and the international monetary system.

 History of the World Bank and the IMF